Adcombrink/NRP-GenericConstraints/README.md

 # HealthcareScheduling-GenericConstraints-SMT-MILP

-## Overview

-This repository contains the implementation and additional details of _**A Comparative Study of SMT and MILP for the Nurse Rostering Problem**_.
+This repository contains the implementation and additional details of _**A Comparative Study of SMT and MILP for the Nurse Rostering Problem**_ by Alvin Combrink, Stephie Do, Kristofer Bengtsson, Sabino Franceso Roselli, and Martin Fabian.

 ## Features